chaimeleon-eu/jobman/README.md

 In CHAIMELEON, we use a two step setup for our users who wish to launch heavy computational workloads.
 First, they have to launch an application through KubeApps.
-Let's call it development deployment. it is a basic GUI environment based on Ubuntu with some tools preinstalled and of course, **jobman**.
+Let's call it a remote development deployment.
+It is a basic GUI environment with some preinstalled packages (such as python).
-To connect to it, one has to go through Guacamole.
+To connect to it, the users have to use Guacamole, a clientless remote desktop gateway accessible through a browser.
-Our users can upload the necessary source code and/or additional files and start preparing the actual launch directly on this deployment.
+Guacamole allows uploads, but no downloads, therefore the necessary external source code and/or additional files can be added to the remote development deployment.
-Once everything is ready, **jobman** allows the launching of jobs that run the actual heavy computational workload.
+The uploaded material can be edited/used directly on the remote.
+For the actual execution of algorithms, the users should employ **jobman**, which was developed for launching heavy computational workloads as Kubernetes jobs.
-The development deployment is not meant to do the heavy lifting, it's for editing code, maybe some simple runs to see if the code actually works.
+The remote development deployment is not meant to do the heavy lifting, it's for editing code, maybe some light runs to see if the code actually works.

-When enabled, **jobman** mounts the following directories into the job's container:
+When enabled, **jobman** mounts the following directories in a job's container:

 - __/home/chaimeleon/persistent-home__: your private folder that stores the data across executions of the various tools in the Kubernetes cluster
-- __/home/chaimeleon/persistent-shared-folder__: the shared folder for all users, when you need to share (read, or read-write) data with the rest of the platform's users
+- __/home/chaimeleon/persistent-shared-folder__: the shared folder for all users, when you need to share (read, or read-write) data with the rest of the users on the platform
 - __/home/chaimeleon/datasets/*__: the directory containing the mounted datasets

-These folders' content is exactly the same as it is on your deployment's environment.
+These folders' content and the paths themselves are exactly the same as they are on each user's remote development deployment.
-These paths are exactly the same both in the development environment and the job itself.
-This is how you can share code and data between the two steps.